 Rice black sheath rot is a fungal disease.
 It is caused by Sarocladium oryzae.
 This is primarily a seed-borne disease.
 The fungus will also survive on remaining crop residue.
 It flourishes in overly crowded cropping situations and in plants that have damage that allows for entry of the fungus.
 Plants that have other disease, such as viral infections, are at greater risk.

-Rice with sheath rot fungus is most prevalent during periods of wet weather and in temperatures of 68 to 82 degrees Fahrenheit (20-28 C.).
+Rice with sheath rot fungus is most prevalent during periods of wet weather and in temperatures of 68 to 82 degrees F (20-28 C).
 The disease is most common late in the season and causes reduced yield and malformed plants and grain.

 Treating Rice Sheath Rot